Designer Breed Icon

 Life Span

-A Mini Golden Mountain Doodle is a cross between a Mini Goldendoodle and a Mini Bernedoodle.
-These little dogs tend to be affectionate, loyal, loving, and energetic.
+With some of the most popular dog breeds in the cross, these small dogs have a lot of potential and tend to be popular, too.
+Mini Golden Mountain Doodles tend to be affectionate, loyal, loving, and energetic.
 They love nothing more than being around their favorite humans.

 This dog breed tends to be highly adaptable.
-Although they have a lot of energy, they tend to do well in apartments as well as larger homes as long as they get enough exercise and attention.
+Although they have a lot of energy, they tend to do well in apartments as well as larger homes, as long as they get enough exercise and attention every day.
 They are sensitive to heat, but do well in most climates.

 They also have a thick coat that can help them stay warm while out on walks during the winter.
+Despite their small size, these little dogs tend to enjoy a romp in the snow.
+Depending on your dog, you could find it difficult to get them to come back inside!
 Because they bond so closely with their families and thrive on attention, Mini Golden Mountain Doodles do not like to be left alone for long periods of time.
+This is also a fact about Poodles, and the other parent breeds in the cross.

-Although mixed-breed dogs can sometimes be healthier than purebred dogs, it’s not a guarantee and good breeding practices make a big difference.
-Potential health concerns to be aware of in a Miniature Golden Mountain Doodle include hip dysplasia and elbow dysplasia.
+Although mixed-breed dogs can sometimes be healthier than purebred dogs, it’s not a guarantee.
+Mixed-breed dogs can inherit some, all, or none of the conditions common to their parent breeds.
+Potential health concerns to be aware of in a Miniature Golden Mountain Doodle can include hip dysplasia, elbow dysplasia, epilepsy, and heart disease.

-Reputable breeders will screen their dogs to avoid passing issues to puppies, so make sure you are asking about the health of both parents and about any tests or clearances that have been done.
+Good breeding practices and the health of the parents make a big difference in the health of Mini Golden Mountain Doodle puppies.
+Reputable breeders will screen their dogs to avoid passing preventable issues to puppies, so make sure you are asking about the health of both parents and about any tests or clearances that have been done.
+Knowledge of the breed, a willingness to answer questions, honesty, transparency, and more are all things to look for in a reputable dog breeder.

-A Miniature Golden Mountain Doodle often has a wavy or curly low or non-shedding coat.
-Colors can vary from the various Poodle colors to the classic Bernese ti-color and anything in between.
+A Miniature Golden Mountain Doodle often has a wavy or curly, low or non-shedding coat.
+Colors can vary from the various Poodle colors to the classic Bernese tri-color and anything in between.
+This is a fact about Bernedoodles that carries over to Mini Golden Mountain Doodle puppies.

 Although they have a low or non-shedding coat, their coat requires a lot of grooming.
+Typically, the curlier the coat is, the more grooming is required to keep it healthy and mat-free.
 Daily brushing is recommended to remove tangles and prevent mats.
-Brushing or clipping are recommended every 4-6 weeks.
+Brushing and clipping at home or at the dog groomer is recommended every 6-8 weeks.

 In addition to coat care, you will also need to take care of your Mini Golden Mountain Doodle’s nails, ears, and teeth.
 The dog groomer may be able to help you handle some of it, but you will still need to do some maintenance at home between visits.

 As a small dog breed, the Miniature Golden Mountain Doodle is more prone to developing dental disease.
 This only makes good dental care for dogs early and throughout your dog’s life even more important.
-Daily cleanings plus cleanings at the vet when needed are ideal.
+Daily cleanings with dog-friendly toothpaste and supplies, plus cleanings at the vet when needed, are ideal.

 Mini Golden Mountain Doodles are energetic little dogs.
 Although they will have bursts of higher energy at times, they tend to sit in a more moderate range.
 Daily walks plus some playtime and other activities are usually enough for this dog.

-Miniature Golden Mountain Doodles generally live for 13 years.
+Miniature Golden Mountain Doodles generally live for 12-15 years, on average.